 And those are the views you get with the oasis at the front, the old mud brick houses and the mountains:

-Walking through Al Hamra Old Town
+Walking through Al Hamra Old Town and ruins

 I was impressed by the size of some of the houses while walking in the old town.
 I find it funny to see modern cars parked along those walls.
 I recommend though that you park outside and walk the area. those streets can be narrow.